Using a Free Reading Test Can Help You Help Your Child!

 The Sound Reading program is backed by research showing it to be an effective instructional program for reading.
 They offer a free reading test that your child can take to determine his current reading skill level.
 Given this free test is related to the Sound Reading program, of course they’d love it if you’d buy their program, but you’ll want to check out a variety of program options prior to choosing a program.

-If you would like an informal, free, online screening test without having to register (like is required for the Reading Success Lab), you may find the **”Red Flag Reading Screening” to be helpful.
-This test is only a screening test, best used to gauge how well, or if, your child is progressing in reading or to determine if your child is indeed reading at or near grade-level.
+If you would like an informal, free, online reading test without having to register (like is required for the Reading Success Lab), you may find the **”Red Flag Reading Screening” to be helpful.
+This test is only a screening test.
+It is best used to gauge how well, or if, your child is progressing in reading.
+You can also use it to determine if your child is indeed reading at or near grade-level.
 The Red Flag Reading Screening is “not designed to be a comprehensive evaluation or placement tool.
 It is merely a ‘snapshot’ indicator, and poor performance indicates the need for further investigation of a student’s academic skills and deficiencies.”

-Another free reading assessment called “Abecedarian” through Balanced Reading’s Assessments page.
+Another free online reading test for kids is called “Abecedarian” and it’s available through Balanced Reading’s Assessments page.
 Written by two reading researchers, Sebastian Wren and Jennifer Watts, the Abecedarian is available for you to download and use for free.
 This is a comprehensive and thorough evaluation of several different important skills for reading which will give you a solid indication of your child’s short-comings when it comes to reading.
-By using this assessment tool, you’ll know which skills require direct instruction and which ones your child has already mastered.
-This is an excellent assessment to use at any time to get a solid snapshot of your child’s reading abilities.
+By using this reading test, you’ll know which skills require direct instruction and which ones your child has already mastered.
+This is an excellent reading test to use at any time to get a solid snapshot of your child’s reading abilities.

-If your child can decode words fairly well, you may want to determine what grade-level your child current reads at, whether he reads fluently, or whether his comprehension is good.
-You can higher-level assessments of your child’s reading level by using the free reading tests offered below.
-These assessments are primarily used for grade-level placement or screening for reading disabilities, so they may or may not provide you the specific information you are seeking.
+If your child can decode words fairly well, you may want to determine what grade-level your child currently reads at, whether he reads fluently, or whether his comprehension is good.
+You can check these higher-level reading skills of your child’s by picking a free reading test from the list below.
+These Free Reading Test options are primarily used for grade-level placement or screening for reading disabilities, so they may or may not provide you the specific information you are seeking.

 - Sonlight Curriculum’s Reading Assessments